 Shake well before use.
-Therapy should not be given for longer than 7 days at a time.
 The recommended dosage should not be exceeded, as taking more than daily dose may cause serious liver damage or allergic reactions (e.g., swelling of the face, mouth and throat, difficulty in breathing, itching or rash, etc.).
 Or, as prescribed by the physician.